 Microsoft Defender for Cloud Apps is now part of Microsoft 365 Defender.
 The Microsoft 365 Defender portal allows security admins to perform their security tasks in one location.
 This will simplify workflows, and add the functionality of the other Microsoft 365 Defender services.
 Microsoft 365 Defender will be the home for monitoring and managing security across your Microsoft identities, data, devices, apps, and infrastructure.
 For more information about these changes, see Microsoft Defender for Cloud Apps in Microsoft 365 Defender.

-Microsoft Cloud App Security access policies enable real-time monitoring and control over access to cloud apps based on user, location, device, and app.
+Microsoft Defender for Cloud Apps access policies enable real-time monitoring and control over access to cloud apps based on user, location, device, and app.
 You can create access policies for any device, including devices that aren't Hybrid Azure AD Join, and not managed by Microsoft Intune by rolling out client certificates to managed devices or by using existing certificates, such as third-party MDM certificates.
 For example, you can deploy client certificates to managed devices, and then block access from devices without a certificate.

 Instead of allowing or blocking access completely, with session policies you can allow access while monitoring the session and/or limit specific session activities.

 - Azure AD Premium P1 license, or the license required by your identity provider (IdP) solution